Park home residents in Shropshire want energy bill help NOW

-They say that they have not received the £400 previously promised by the Government and fear a further £200 payment will also be delayed.
+Those living at Breton Park, Muxton say they have not received the £400 previously promised by the Government and fear a further £200 payment will also be delayed.

 She said: "There are 92 homes on site which is for over-55s or semi-retired people but many of those here are in their 70s.